 Seems like a lot of work but whether you are preparing for the zombie apocalypse or real war, it is a good feeling knowing they will work when called upon.

-If you plan on modifying your magazines in any way, do your homework first and make sure the kit works with your brand of magazine and then put it thru its paces.
-Mechanical items usually work better after a break in period, but it’s still a machine and prone to failure.
+If you plan on modifying your magazines in any way, do your homework first and make sure the kit works with your brand of magazine, and then put it thru its paces.
+Mechanical items usually work better after a break-in period, but it’s still a machine and prone to failure.
 Inspect them often and make repairs or replace where needed and keep them as clean as conditions allow.
-One area to watch is the feed lips, on aluminum magazines they are prone to bend or break off and with polymer types they can distort out of shape if heated or break if very cold.
-Carry a few spares, they are not overly bulk and don’t weight much empty and when you need them you’ll be glad you have them close.
+One area to watch is the feed lips, on aluminum magazines they are prone to bend or break off, and with polymer types, they can distort out of shape if heated or break if very cold.
+Carry a few spares, they are not overly bulky and don’t weigh much empty and when you need them you’ll be glad you have them close.

 My pick of the Best AR-15 magazine I use myself:

 They are constructed of aluminum and are supplied with a fiberglass-filled plastic anti-tilt follower with self-lubricating composition.
 These followers are a step up from the old aluminum followers which were not the most reliable at the time.
 Now don’t get me wrong, for a cheaper magazine they will take some abuse and keep feeding rounds.
 I used this type in the military and they performed when I thought they shouldn’t.
 Depending on the type of use, if they get bent or dented the follower may jam rendering them inoperable.
 But for general use at the range, competition or hunting they are budget-friendly and easily replaceable.

 4. FNH USA – SCAR 16S 30RD 223/5.56 MAGAZINES